-We have been communicating with staff who are on furlough leave on a regular basis and keeping them included in any communications and business updates.
+We do not have many staff still on furlough leave with most having returned to work.
+However, for those who are still on furlough we have been communicating with them on a regular basis and keeping them included in any communications and business updates.
 Even though staff are on leave we have been keeping them occupied by issuing e-learning training courses.

 Are we doing anything to help those staff who are working from home?

 We have created a Home Working and Wellbeing assessment for completion by all staff working from home.
-This will be issued on a regular basis and reviewed by their line manager before issuing to the H&S advisor and HR Partner to agree a course of action, as necessary.
+This is being issued on a regular basis and reviewed by their line manager before issuing to the H&S advisor and HR Partner to agree a course of action, as necessary.

-- Regular calls and meetings have been set up with all home workers and where possible meetings are undertaken using video conferencing facilities such as teams or Starleaf.
+- Regular calls and meetings have been set up with all home workers and where possible meetings are undertaken using video conferencing facilities such as Microsoft Teams.